yanivam/react-svg-worldmap/docs/quick-start.md

 }
 ```

 The only mandatory prop is `data`, which contains an array of country/value objects, with values for countries that you have values for.
 (Countries without a value will be blank.)
-The country code is a 2 character string representing the country ([ISO alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) and value is a number.
+The country code is a 2 character string representing the country ([ISO alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) and `value` is a number or string.

 ## Class components